 They will stretch in all directions.
 If you haven’t played sports, your body isn’t used to this kind of movement.
 It is essential to start slowly and progress gradually.

 You’ll feel a pleasurable sensation in your upper chest and shoulders.
 This exercise is terrific as a warm-up before doing workouts in which you’ll do a lot of pulling.
 When I started going to the gym, I had trouble developing my back muscles.

 I only felt the dumbbell rows and pull-ups on my shoulders, not my back muscles.
 My back musculature wasn’t developing as well as my shoulders and chest muscles.

 Then, I searched the Internet for a solution.
 I found this Elliott Hulse video that explains why you must stretch the tight frontal musculature of your chest before doing any back workouts.

 In the video, he recommends a stretch.
 I tried it before my workout and felt the exercises in my back where you should feel them.
 After that workout, I was very sore the next day because these muscles couldn’t be activated when my chest was tight.

-After all, the tightness of my chest and arms were restraining the movement.
+After all, the tightness of my chest and arms was restraining the movement.
 This stretch must be mandatory for all pectus excavatum patients with poor posture and tightness in the frontal body.

 SITTING BEND TO THE SIDE

 - Just like the previous two, hold the stretch for about 30 seconds.
-Rest 15 seconds.
+Rest for 15 seconds.

 - Repeat the same for the other hand.